AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 >[!TAB Commerce on Cloud]

 The [Commerce on Cloud template](https://github.com/magento/magento-cloud) provides a default configuration for services compatible with a specific Commerce version.

+{{$include /help/_includes/templated/cloud-requirements-table.md}}

 The services and versions are defined in [the `services.yaml` file](https://github.com/magento/magento-cloud/blob/master/.magento/services.yaml).
 The following is the default service configuration for Commerce 2.4.6 on Cloud infrastructure:

 ```yaml
 mysql: